AdobeDocs/analytics-platform.en/help/technotes/access-control.md

 ## Workspace project curation

 Another level of access control can be used at the Workspace reporting level.
 You can limit access to specific components for certain users.
-For more information on how to limit components (dimensions, metrics, filters, date ranges) at the Workspace project level, and how curation is tied to data views, see [Curate projects](/help/analysis-workspace/curate-share/curate.md).
+For more information on how to limit components (dimensions, metrics, segments, date ranges) at the Workspace project level, and how curation is tied to data views, see [Curate projects](/help/analysis-workspace/curate-share/curate.md).

 ## Grant access to individual metrics or dimensions